nasr-eddine15/starwars-char-lookup/README.md

-# starwars-char-lookup
+# REDspace Star Wars Character Look Up

+## Installation instructions

+In the project directory, you can run:

+### `npm i`

+Installs the server dependencies.

+Then you can run:

+### `npm start`

-# npm i then npm start to start the server
+to start the developmental server.

-# cd frontend/ then npm i then npm start to run the app locally
+change directory to the frontend/ folder then run:

+### `npm i`

+to install the react dependencies.

+Then you can run:

+### `npm start`

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in your browser.